mage/mage-sdk-cpp/README.md

 ```

 When you use `mage::RPC::StartPolling()`, all the `mage::RPC::ReceiveEvent()`
-calls we be done in a different thread.
+calls will be done in a different thread.
 In consequence, your implementation of `mage::EventObserver::ReceiveEvent()`
 will be called in a different thread too.

 In these cases, you need to use `std::mutex` or other locking strategy to
-ensure your data are not accessed at the same time by two differents
+ensure your data are not accessed at the same time by two different
 threads.

 Todo